blurb/blurb.github.io/source/blog/2014-04-23-sorting-ember-arraycontroller.html.markdown

 <a class="jsbin-embed" href="http://emberjs.jsbin.com/nibiq/latest/embed?js">Ember Starter Kit</a>

-While `sortProperties` lets us specify more than property, you'll notice `sortAscending` is a boolean value and gets applied to *all* properties.
+While `sortProperties` lets us specify more than one property to order by, you'll notice `sortAscending` is a boolean value and gets applied to *all* properties.
 But what if we wanted to sort by the publish date first in descending order, then by title in ascending order?
 We're unable to sort in different directions without applying a custom